cockroachdb/docs/recommended-production-settings.md

 #### Attributions

-This section, "file descriptors limit", is a derivative of Open File Limits by Riak, used under Creative Commons Attribution 3.0 Unported License.
+This section, "File Descriptors Limit", is a derivative of Open File Limits by Riak, used under Creative Commons Attribution 3.0 Unported License.